-Meet our Spring 2024 Willie L. Brown, Jr. Fellows!
+Meet our Fall 2024 Willie L. Brown, Jr. Fellows!
 Whether through engagement in city-wide initiatives, mentorship connections, or networking platforms, Willie L. Brown, Jr. Fellows are equipped with invaluable skills and connections during their time in the program.
 Our goal lies in spotlighting the profiles of our undergraduate and graduate fellows each semester, underscoring the diverse array of placements accessible to Willie L. Brown, Jr. Fellows, as well as the extensive opportunities for professional growth to our wonderful alumni.

-Placement: San Francisco Planning Department
+Placement: San Francisco Adult Probation Department

 Placement: San Francisco Human Rights Commission